 - In the developing world, the latest international estimates indicate that more than one third of women aged 20–24 were married or in union before the age of 18.
 In some regions, the incidence of child marriage is particularly high, at 46 per cent in South Asia, and 39 per cent in sub-Saharan Africa, according to the latest estimates.

 - Child marriage is becoming less common overall, but the pace of change is slow.
 In the six countries where child marriage is most prevalent, more than 60 per cent of women 20-24 years old married as children.

-Children Associated with Armed Forces and Groups
+Children Associated with Armed Conflict

 - An estimated 250,000 children are involved in conflicts around the world.
 They are used as combatants, messengers, spies, porters, cooks, and girls in particular are forced to perform sexual services, depriving them of their rights and their childhood.

 - UN Country Task Forces on the monitoring and reporting of grave child rights violations, including child recruitment, have been established in 14 countries: Afghanistan, Burundi, Colombia, Democratic Republic of Congo, Central African Republic, Chad, Côte d’Ivoire, Myanmar, Nepal, Somalia, Sri Lanka, Sudan, the Philippines and Uganda.

 - A 2004 report found that in at least 65 countries around the world, boys and girls are recruited into Government military forces, either legally as volunteers, or illegally through force or deception.